|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 13: Lijiang - Yufeng Temple, Traditional Naxi Village

-Lijiang is a major center of the Naxi people, a minority descended from Tibetan nomads who live in a matrilineal society, of which many of the old customs survive to this day.
+Lijiang is a major center of the Naxi people, a minority who live in a matrilineal society, of which many of the old customs survive to this day.
 They have inhabited this region for well over a thousand years and have their own written language that uses a unique system of pictographs.

 The old town of Lijiang has been declared a UNESCO World Heritage Site, due to its historic architecture and layout.
 Here, you find serpentine walkways, footbridges and small canals that make for wonderful exploration.
 From here we head back to Black Dragon Park to enjoy the tranquil surroundings (gardens, pagodas and pools).